 The remaining nine SWAT officers headed for the archway.
 Their night vision lit their surroundings.
 Holographic displays on their forearms guided their way.
 After what had happened to Bennings, Lewis and the others were on the lookout for any traps.
 There were no more pits but they found another grisly tableau.

 Two more corpses were waiting on antique sofas in the sitting room.
-It was a big room, as large as many apartments, dedicated only to tables and couches.
+It was a big room, as large as many apartments, but dedicated only to tables and couches.
 An unusually shaped chandelier hung from the ceiling in the middle of the room.
 The female bodies were posed at the corners of two couches as if mid-conversation, both headless.
 Hands raised, turned in their seats with legs crossed, they looked as if they had been frozen in a snapshot of life.
 They had clearly started to decompose and Lewis wasn’t sure how they had been placed there.
 Both were dressed in cheap and skimpy clothes that meant Lewis, at a glance, assumed they’d been streetwalkers.
 Their heads were nowhere to be seen.

 “This crazy bastard has been using people for practice right in his own home,” Lewis said.
 “I can’t wait to take him down.”

-The nine SWAT were fanned out across the room, guns raised.
+The nine SWAT fanned across the room, guns raised.
 Several jumped at a noise behind them, a mechanical whirring.
-A waist-high, cone-shaped object was moving across the lobby.
+A conical object that stood about waist-high was moving across the lobby.
 The SWAT officers assessed the threat.

 “It’s a cleaning bot,” Lewis said.
 “But watch out, it could be boobytrapped.”

 The droid moved on an inflatable skirt like an old fashioned hovercraft and had two stubby arms from which various cleaning attachments could extend.
 Hovering from side to side, it seemed to regard them as well.
 A high-pitched beeping came from the bot.
-It turned, revealing a large, green brick attached to its back, like a backpack.
+It turned, revealing a green brick attached to its back like a backpack.
 Wires ran in and out of the brick.